 PolyMet Mining Corp. is a publicly-traded mine development company focused on permitting, building and operating the NorthMet copper-nickel precious metals project through its wholly owned subsidiary, Poly Met Mining, Inc., a Minnesota corporation, together known as PolyMet.

 Our stock trades on both the Toronto and New York stock exchanges (TSX: POM; NYSE AMERICAN: PLM.)
 We have approximately 19,000 shareholders, including Glencore, which owns approximately 30 percent of our issued shares, and nearly 11,000 shareholders in Minnesota who collectively own approximately 21 percent of our issued shares.

-We control the NorthMet copper-nickel-precious metals ore body through long-term mineral leases; we own and will repurpose the nearby Erie Plant and associated infrastructure on the former LTV Steel Mining Company site; and we are completing a land exchange with the U.S. Forest Service to obtain surface ownership of land above and around the NorthMet deposit.
-The Erie Plant is located approximately six miles west of the NorthMet deposit and is connected by private rail and road.
-Upon completion of the land exchange, we will own about 19,000 acres (nearly 30 square miles) of contiguous surface rights.
+We control the NorthMet copper-nickel-precious metals ore body through long-term mineral leases; we own and will repurpose the nearby Erie Plant and associated infrastructure on the former LTV Steel Mining Company site including the existing tailings basin; and we completed a land exchange with the U.S. Forest Service, obtaining surface ownership of land above and around the NorthMet deposit.
+The plant site is located approximately six miles west of the NorthMet deposit and is connected by private rail and road.

 The Erie Plant and associated infrastructure is an iconic fixture on the Iron Range.
 Originally built in the 1950s to process iron ore, we acquired it indirectly out of LTV Steel’s 2001 bankruptcy.
 Reutilizing this facility not only improves the economics of the NorthMet Project, it substantially reduces the environmental impact compared with building new facilities, enabling us to extend the rich mining heritage of the region.